 Listen to Your Teeth: 7 Key Signs Your Enamel Is Weakening

-Your body gives you clear warning signs.
+Your body sends clear signals.
 Is your enamel in trouble?
 Watch for these signs.

-- Temperature Sensitivity: Feel a sudden zap with hot or cold foods?
-That’s your tooth telling you its armor is getting weak.
+- Temperature Sensitivity: Feel a sudden zap of hot or cold foods?
+That is your tooth telling you its armor is getting weak.
 Inside every tooth is a sensitive nerve.
-It’s usually covered by a thick, hard layer.
+It is usually covered by a thick, hard layer.

 When that layer gets too thin, the nerve is left uncovered.
 This is what causes that sudden zap of pain from hot or cold foods.
 Finding an effective natural remedy for sensitive teeth starts by addressing this underlying enamel erosion.